 In January, Uzoaru launched Slide Safe to discretely deliver STD test kits and sex products, including condoms and lubricants, on demand.
 The big goal, she says, is to increase sexual consciousness around safe sex and frequent testing for sexually transmitted diseases.
-With 3.2 million adults living with HIV in 2016, Nigeria, alongside South Africa and Uganda, accounts for almost half of new HIV infections in sub-Saharan Africa every year.
+With 3.2 million adults living with HIV in 2016, Nigeria, alongside South Africa and Uganda, accounts for of new HIV infections in sub-Saharan Africa every year.

 The startup operates on the largest university campus in Lagos to ensure that students have easy access and plans to expand by partnering with hotel chains across the country.
 “The market demand for the test kit is very high,” says Uzoaru.
 Looking to avoid long waits in clinics for tests and a possible lack of discretion, customers are more comfortable buying Slide Safe test packs instead, she says.